Fear Street Part Two: 1978: Production

-On October 9, 2015, it was announced that a film based on Stine's Fear Street series was being developed by 20th Century Studios (then known as 20th Century Fox before its acquisition by Disney) and Chernin Entertainment.
+On October 9, 2015, it was announced that a film based on Stine's Fear Street series was being developed by 20th Century Fox and Chernin Entertainment.
 Screenwriter Zak Olkewicz was hired to write the script for the second film while Kyle Killen and Silka Lusia were assigned to Part One and Part Three respectively.
 In July 2017, Leigh Janiak was hired to lead the project, directing and rewriting the films.
 Janiak oversaw a writers room with her writing partner, Phil Graziadei.
 In January 2019, Alex Ross Perry was slated to direct the second installment.
 By March of that year, Perry stepped down, and Janiak was confirmed as directing all three films, a trilogy set in different time periods, and shot back-to-back, with the intention of releasing the films one month apart.

 In April 2019, Gillian Jacobs, Sadie Sink, Emily Rudd and McCabe Slye joined the cast.
 In March 2019, filming had begun on the first film in Atlanta and East Point, Georgia.
 Production also took place at Hard Labor Creek State Park in Rutledge in August 2019.
 Despite being the second film of the trilogy, 1978 was the last of the three films to be shot.
 Filming wrapped in September 2019.